 Other sanctuaries have a mentality of no human interaction at all and thus they will end up with almost no costumers thus helping less and less elephants.

-Really a grey area, isn’t it?
+Responsible elephant tourism in Thailand is really a complicated area, isn’t it?
 Stay tuned for a future article here on Journey Wonders in which we’ll hear many different point of view including the one of the mahouts, the often ignored elephant trainers.

 Things to do in Chiang Mai #5: Explore the natural beauty of Doi Inthanon